NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/03-plot-discrete-continuous-data-pheno-temp/03-plot-discrete-continuous-data-pheno-temp.md

 This tutorial discusses ways to plot plant phenology (discrete time series) and single-aspirated temperature (continuous time series) together.
+It uses data frames created in the first two parts of this series,
+<a href = "https://www.neonscience.org/osis-pheno-temp-series" target = "_blank">*Work with NEON OS & IS Data - Plant Phenology & Temperature*</a>.
+If you have not completed these tutorials, please download the dataset below.

 <div id="ds-objectives" markdown="1">